Edwards-R/understanding_docs/Next thing/notes.md

 The Understandings system is based in relational databasing, using a third normal form design.
 The entire purpose of Understandings is to maintain the *relation* between interpretations of taxonomy and types.
 Accordingly, a relational database is the logical place for such a system.
 Reaching third normal form guarantees continued precision of the interpretations over time, satisfying the archival requirements of the system.

 ## Understandings and types
-- In an Understandings world, types are composed of
+- In an Understandings world, types are composed of:
   - physical specimen & genetic sequencing
   - a name
   - a description
 - A description is the documentation which establishes the limits of the taxonomic 'region' claimed by the taxon
   - Everything that falls within this region *is* this taxon
   - Everything that falls outside this region *is not* this taxon
+---
 The composition of a type is formalised when considered as part of the Understandings system.
 The components are divided into three portions:
 - The name, author, and year of declaration of the type.
 This forms the 'identifier' for the type
 - A physical specimen, as well as materials derived from that individual specimen e.g. genetic barcode, whole genome sequence
 - A description which establishes the limits of the taxonomic region claimed by the taxon.

 Of these parts, the identifier (name, author, and year) may not be changed.
 The other two parts may be changed, generating a new Understanding when they are.
 The strict declaration of these aspects, and their handling, is the core of the Understandings system's background.
-Notably, the declaration enables the safe declaration of a replacement type specimen.
+Notably, the separation of the components enables the safe declaration of a replacement type specimen.
 All material identified based on a replacement type specimen will be immediately distinguishable from any other type specimen.
-Should an error be made in the assignment of a replacement type specimen, the impact of that error will be entirely minimised.
+Should an error be made in the assignment of a replacement type specimen, the impact of that error will be minimised.
 Material identified according to the erroneous designation will be immediately apparent, whilst material identified not using the erroneous designation will not be affected at all.

 The ability to safely declare a new type specimen, whilst safeguarding extant data, has been specifically tested in the Understandings system.
 The target use cases are:
 - types where the type specimen has been lost entirely